-- o Detailed project descriptions, brochures, fact sheets, maps, and pictures; - o Project strategic plans, implementation plans, and environmental documents; and - o Summarized budget and schedule information in addition to construction notices.
+- Detailed project descriptions, brochures, fact sheets, maps, and pictures; - Project strategic plans, implementation plans, and environmental documents; and - Summarized budget and schedule information in addition to construction notices.

 For more than a decade, the TransNet "Dashboard" promoted transparency and greater accountability.
 This interactive tool allowed the public to obtain timely information about corridor, segment, or project status, budget, and schedule.
 Data presented derived from financial records for costs and project management tools for schedule information.
 Public viewers could get a quick status of projects or delve deeper into segments and individual projects, and TransNet project managers used the automated tool for project monitoring.
-Other sections on the Dashboard relayed information on emerging trends, risks, and issues that could impact scope, cost, or schedule of a project.43
+Other sections on the Dashboard relayed information on emerging trends, risks, and issues that could impact scope, cost, or schedule of a project.51

-• Environmental Mitigation Program
+Environmental Mitigation Program

 As previously described, TransNet revenues included more than \$850 million for environmental mitigation activities.
 Efforts focused first on acquiring land for mitigation and restoration as needed, and then managing the land in addition to monitoring efforts to conserve habitats and protect species.
 SANDAG's Environmental Mitigation Program (EMP), established in 2008, was recognized for its role in habitat restoration and preservation, species conservation, scientific research, and land management for the region.
 Further, the EMP dedicated funds to help fill in the gaps in regional conservation efforts that were often fragmented between local subarea plans and larger regional conservation plans required by state and federal law.
-These TransNet funds provided consistency in the implementation of broader biological conservation efforts.44 Further, SANDAG regularly met and continues to meet on a formal basis with Riverside and Orange County representatives to discuss mutual environmental issues, collaborative efforts, and lessons learned.
+These TransNet funds provided consistency in the implementation of broader biological conservation goals of the region and incentivized the local agencies to participate in coordinated conservation efforts.
+Further, SANDAG regularly met and continues to meet on a formal basis with Riverside and Orange County representatives to discuss mutual environmental issues, collaborative efforts, and lessons learned.
 According to SANDAG, these collaborations led to a leveraging of resources above and beyond any single agency's efforts.
 In 2012, the California Chapter of the American Planning Association conferred its Best Practices Award on the EMP.

-42 Amounts scaled to year of expenditure.
+50 Amounts scaled to year of expenditure.

-43 TransNet Triennial Performance Audit, 2009, pages 42-44.
+51 TransNet Triennial Performance Audit, 2009, pages 42-44.

-44 TransNet Triennial Performance Audit, 2012, page 63.
+52 TransNet Triennial Performance Audit, 2012, page 63.